 Typically, tall fescue grasses have a “bunch-style” growth habit without the ability to spread like Kentucky bluegrass’s rhizomatous root system.
-However, with the advent of this past decade’s turf technology, Rhizomatous Tall Fescue is the only tall fescue variety with true rhizomes, which help its roots knit together, repair and spread better than regular fescue.
+However, with the advent of this past decade’s turf technology, Turf-Type Tall Fescue is currently the only tall fescue variety with true rhizomes, which help its roots knit together, repair and spread better than regular fescue.

 Since less water is needed for Red Hen’s Tall Fescue Sod, it is a common choice for those who do not have access to irrigation and desire a lower maintenance lawn.
 It’s a great fit for those with sandier soil types, especially when there’s no irrigation / sprinkler system installed.

 IN SUMMARY: Red Hen’s Tall Fescue Sod Maintenance Level: Low-Moderate: Less irrigation and less fertilizer is needed – once established.
 Avoid fertilizing in the late spring and summer (warmer) months.

 * * * * * * * * * *

 Ready to Learn More?
 Looking for a Quote?
 Call us at 574-232-6811 or visit us our PDF library.